mia-platform/documentation/docs/self_hosted/optional_features.md

 To enable a feature, navigate to the *Feature Activations* section of the CMS, which shows a table.
 Each entry in the table in *published* state represents an active feature.

 Click "Add new" and enter the feature ID, the scope type, and the scope ID (leave empty for the Console scope type).
-The just added feature activation will be in *published* state by default and immediatly enabled.
+The just added feature activation will be in *published* state by default and immediately enabled.

 ### Google Analytics Tracking